How to Break into Entry-Level IT Roles

 Explore In-Demand Entry-Level IT Positions

-Jobs with high demand are inherently easier to pursue than those without.
+Jobs with high demand are inherently easier to pursue.
 Luckily, The IT (and wider tech) industry offers many in-demand positions, including roles for professionals just beginning their careers.
 Some of the most sought-after entry-level tech jobs include:

 Target High-Demand Markets for Entry-Level IT Roles

 To find positions in strong-need locations, job seekers might try a combination of traditional and modern outreach methods.
-For example, searching sites like Kompass.com or DexKnows.com for IT-friendly businesses in a target region can yield useful results, including the chance to learn details on job postings or set up informational interviews.
+For example, searching sites like Kompass.com or DexKnows.com for IT-friendly businesses in a target region can yield useful results.
+Following up with websites or visiting regional companies to learn more about their services might lead to details on job postings or networking opportunities.

 LinkedIn is also a great place to look for IT jobs and follow IT professionals.
-This resource makes it simple to forge connections with hiring managers and other gatekeepers in target cities.
+Documenting your personal projects in a digital portfolio or LinkedIn profile can boost visibility, making it easier to forge connections with hiring managers, recruiters, and other gatekeepers in target cities.
 Networking online is a convenient way to connect to people in the industry who may help influence career trajectories.
 Additionally, students can leverage their university resources—career counselors, resource groups, career guides, and more—to aid in navigating the job market.

 Accelerate the IT Career Journey